hj-n/c_math_viewer/README.md

 ## Motivation

-We can use useful mathematical functions in C/C++ by including `math.h` or `cmath` library.
+We can utilize useful mathematical functions in C/C++ by including `math.h` or `cmath` library.
 However, it is hard to recognize the full functionality of the function at a glance if the function call is deep and complex.
 The indirect function signature also reduces cognition.
 For example, it is hard to know the mathematical meaning of the following code:
 ```c
 log(sinf(atan2f(hypot(abs(a + b), abs(c)), d + f)).
 ```